Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/bin/README.md

 3. The script will start running and can be controlled with hotkeys.
 4. You can also run the script manually from HDRGammaFix.exe, but only after the initial setup.

+Tip:

 - SETUP.bat needs to be run again if SDR content brightness or gamma needs to be changed.
+   - Running as administrator is *not required* when only changing these two settings.

 ## Default Hotkeys